mredenti/ModernCMake/slides/episodes/variables.md

   Multiple arguments will be joined as a semicolon-separated list to form the actual variable value to be set.
 -->

+## LOCAL VARIABLES: SCOPE

+One of the most confusing aspects of CMake is the scoping of variables.

+Function.
+In effect when a variable is set within a function: the variable will be visible within the function, but not outside.

+Directory.
+In effect when processing a CMakeLists.txt in a directory: variables in the parent folder will be available, but any that is set in the current folder will not be propagated to the parent.

+Cache.
+These variables are persistent across calls to cmake and available to all scopes in the project.
+Modifying a cache variable requires using a special form of the set function.

 ## LOCAL VARIABLES - DIRECTORY SCOPE (I)